JLtea/Notes/NextJS/nextjs.md

 Pre-rendering: Next.js generates HTML for each page in advance, as opposed to client-side JavaScript rendering.

+Two forms of Pre-rendering:

+- **Static Generation (Recommended):** The HTML is generated at build time and will be reused on each request.
+- **Server-side Rendering:** The HTML is generated on each request.

 When Should I Use Next JS?

 - Most or all the content is static (i.e. no reliance on an external API to display data based on user actions) => static site generator such as GatsbyJS